-Do I need to make a reservation in advance?
+Do I need to make a reservation in advance for places in Paris?

 Most of these restaurants have a dress code, so it’s important to dress appropriately.
 Jeans, sneakers, and other casual clothing items are usually not allowed.

-What is the average price of a meal at these restaurants?
+What is the average price of a meal at restaurants Paris?